At about nine o’clock tonight I got a slight craving for something sweet.

 And then I tried finishing off the three half-finished blog posts from this week which are still sitting in draft form.
 No inspiration there, either.

-So as I approach Friday – which will also be quite busy – I’m looking straight towards the weekend and hopefully having the occasion for a bit of “me” time.
+So as I approach Friday – which will also be quite busy – I’m looking straight towards the weekend and hopefully have the occasion for a bit of “me” time.